A Rare Case of Acute Purulent Myopericarditis Due To Klebsiella Pneumoniae

 Challenge in Diagnosis and Management

-Background: Acute purulent myopericarditis caused by Klebsiella pneumoniae is a rare condition in the modern antibiotic era.
-It can progress to pericardial effusion that can cause a life-threatening cardiac tamponade.
-The typical manifestation of myopericarditis may be absent and possess significant challenge in diagnosis and treatment.
-This article is conducted to report a case of acute purulent myopericarditis caused by of Klebsiella pneumoniae that are barely reported.
+Background: Acute purulent myopericarditis due to Klebsiella pneumoniae is an uncommon condition in the current era of widespread antibiotic use.
+The condition can lead to rapid fluid buildup around the heart, causing cardiac tamponade and sepsis, both of which can be life-threatening.
+The typical manifestation of myopericarditis may be absent and possess significant challenges in diagnosis and treatment.
+Imaging techniques can detect pericardial effusion or inflammation, but it cannot identify the exact cause.
+Early diagnosis and treatment are essential to improve patient outcomes.
+This article was conducted to report a case of acute purulent myopericarditis caused by Klebsiella pneumoniae that is barely reported.

-Case Summary: Male, 52 years-old, presented with prolonged fever, progressive dyspnea and palpitation.
-The physical and supporting examination only shown the clinical symptoms of thyroid storm, heart failure, and coronary artery disease.
-After 2 days of treatment, he developed cardiac tamponade.
-Purulent mixed hemorrhagic fluid was evacuated from pericardiocentesis with positive culture for Klebsiella pneumoniae sensitive for ceftriaxone.
+Case Summary: A male, 52 years old, presented with prolonged fever, progressive dyspnea and palpitation.
+The physical and supporting examination only showed the clinical symptoms of thyroid storms, heart failure, and coronary artery disease.
+Acute purulent myopericarditis was developed three days after therapy, proven by echocardiography, laboratory, and myopericardial fluid analysis.
+Purulent mixed hemorrhagic fluid was evacuated from pericardiocentesis with positive culture for Klebsiella pneumoniae sensitive to ceftriaxone.
 Ceftriaxone, ibuprofen, and colchicine were given.
+Constrictive pericarditis was found, so surgical pericardiectomy was performed.
+The patient showed significant clinical and echocardiographic improvement, discharged in stable condition.

-Conclusion: Myopericarditis should always kept in mind as differential diagnosis in patient with pericardial effusion and when it rapidly deteriorated, purulent bacterial infection although rare could be the possible cause.
-Prompt intervention through fluid evacuation, adequate antibiotic therapy and surgical pericardiectomy when indicated, were needed to improve disease outcome.
+Conclusion: Myopericarditis should always be kept in mind as differential diagnosis in patient with pericardial effusion and when it rapidly deteriorated, purulent bacterial infection although rare could be the possible cause.
+Prompt intervention through fluid evacuation, adequate antibiotic therapy and surgical pericardiectomy when indicated, were needed to improve disease outcome

 Copyright (c) 2025 Gusti Ayu Riska Pertiwi, Agus Gowinda Amijaya, Rani Paramitha Iswari Maliawan